jkaewprateep/Equation-simulations/README.md

 #### Player avoid upper gap ####

-👧💬 Too close return the mimus and small value, you can control only one variable which is 'player_y_array' what you todo when you are the AI !?
+👧💬 Too close return the minus and small value, you can control only one variable which is 'player_y_array' what you todo when you are the AI !?
 ```
 ( player_y_array - next_pipe_top_y_array ) - ( player_y_array - target )
 ```